 I’ve also never experienced any pinching with this curler.
 I read that their edge-free design helps prevent pinching.

 It curls beautifully.
 Let the before-after photos do the talking.

 3. Great Price (in Japan)

 Shiseido eyelash curler retails in Singapore (SaSa) for $16+.
 I got it in Japan for half the price at only ¥657 inclusive of GST (SGD7 or USD5.40).
 You can find it in most drug stores in Japan.

-It is common for price to be printed directly onto the product.
-However, the price may vary depending on which store you visit.
+In Japan, it is common for prices to be printed directly onto the products.
+However, the price can be lower at some stores.
 For instance, the price printed on the clear box of Shiseido Eyelash Curler is ¥800 (or ¥864 inclusive of taxes).
 I got it for only ¥657 yen at a small-scale beauty store.

 Shiseido vs Shu Uemura Eyelash Curler

 Many people like to compare Shiseido with Shu Uemura eyelash curler.
 I happen to have both with me right now.

 As a layman, I couldn’t tell any difference at all between the two*.
 Both work really well in catching all the lashes and are great in curling.